-The Negligent Operator Treatment System (NOTS) is a DMV process by which you can suffer a driver’s license suspension or revocation if you accumulate too many points during a given period of time.
+The Negligent Operator Treatment System (NOTS) is a process in which the DMV imposes a driver’s license suspension or revocation if you accumulate too many points during a given period of time.

 Points are assigned for: